-Termination of studies of ODL
+Termination of studies of ODL students / Beëindiging van OAL-studente se studies qualifications.

-The minimum and maximum duration of study for the various qualifications is indicated in the calendar and in the information booklets for these qualifications.
 One year before the maximum duration of study is exceeded and a student's studies are finally terminated, such a student will receive a warning letter to inform him/her of the two final examination opportunities to pass all outstanding modules.
 Should such a student still have modules outstanding after these examination opportunities, the studies of such a student must be terminated in terms of Academic Rule 1.18.